-Note: The above policy does not apply to proposals and/or reconciliations that have already been audited by OPM's audit staff and resolved by OPM's Office of Insurance Programs (OIP).
+Note: The above policy does not apply to proposals and/or reconciliations that have already been or are currently in the process of being audited by OPM's audit staff or audit that have been resolved by OPM's Office of Insurance Programs (OIP).
 That is, after an audit resolution by OIP, the results are final.